sokolo05/sv-benchmark-test/README.md

 # Structural Variant Calling Benchmark

-This benchmark is based on the publicly available PacBio CCS 15kb dataset of the Ashkenazim son HG002/NA24385.
+This benchmark is based on the publicly available long-read sequencing data (i.e., PacBio CCS 15kb long-reads, PacBio CLR long-reads, Oxford Nanopore PromethION long-reads) of the Ashkenazim son HG002/NA24385.
 We provide each step how to reproduce the final metrics with publicly available tools.

-Please let us know, if you find mistakes or want your tool added.
+Thanks for [armintoepfer's](https://github.com/armintoepfer) great works!

 # Comparison